drodriguezSRL/ORBSLAM3_implementation/README.md

 ## Step2: Build ORB-SLAM3

-In its current version, the Docker container includes a cloned and fixed repository but unbuilt version of ORB-SLAM3.
-We need to build it inside the container.
+In its current version, the Docker container includes a cloned and fixed workspace but unbuilt version of ORB-SLAM3.
+We need to manually build it inside the container.

 Within the container, run the following command: